Gorenstein cohomological dimension and stable categories for groups: Introduction

 \section{Introduction}

 The origin of Gorenstein projective dimension may date back to the study of $G$-dimension by Auslander and Bridger \cite{AB69} in 1960s.
-The Gorenstein projective dimension generalizes the projective dimension, in the sense that if $M$ is an $R$-module of finite projective dimension, then ${\rm Gpd}_RM = {\rm pd}_RM$.

 Let $G$ be any group.
-Recall that the \emph{$($Gorenstein$)$ cohomological dimension} of $G$ over a ring of coefficients $R$, denoted by ${\rm cd}_{R}G$ (resp. ${\rm Gcd}_{R}G$), is defined as the (Gorenstein) projective dimension of the trivial $RG$-module $R$.
-Studying groups through their cohomological dimensions arose from both topological and algebraic sources.
-For example, it follows from \cite{Sta68, Swan69} that a non-trivial group $G$ is free if and only if ${\rm cd}_{\mathbb{Z}}G = 1$.
-It is conjectured in \cite{BDT09} that a group $G$ admits a finite dimensional classifying space $\underline{E}G$ for proper actions if and only if ${\rm Gcd}_\mathbb{Z}G$ is finite; in this case, there is a finite dimensional contractible $G$-CW-complex with finite stabilizers.
+Over the group ring $RG$, the coefficient ring $R$ is an $RG$-module with trivial group action.
+The \emph{cohomological dimension} ${\rm cd}_{R}G$, and the \emph{Gorenstein cohomological dimension} ${\rm Gcd}_{R}G$, are defined as the projective dimension and Gorenstein projective dimension of the trivial $RG$-module $R$ respectively.
+Studying groups through their cohomological dimensions arose from both topological and algebraic sources; see \cite{Bro82}.
+We refer to Introduction of \cite{ET18} for more details on the geometric significance of the Gorenstein cohomological dimension of groups.

-The Gorenstein cohomological dimension of groups was extensively studied under an assumption that the coefficient ring is either the ring of integers $\mathbb{Z}$ (see e.g. \cite{ABS09, BDT09, DT08, DT10, Tal14}), or commutative ring of finite (weak) global dimension (see e.g. \cite{Bis21+, Bis21, ET14, ET18}).
-The finiteness of (weak) global dimension of the coefficient ring is used to force every Gorenstein projective module to be projective, since there is an observation \cite[Remark 2.15]{Nee08} that any acyclic complex of projective modules is contractible if all of its syzygies are flat modules.
+The Gorenstein cohomological dimension of groups was extensively studied under an assumption that the coefficient ring is either the ring of integers $\mathbb{Z}$ (see e.g. \cite{ABS09, BDT09, DT08, DT10, Tal14}), or a commutative ring of finite (weak) global dimension (see e.g. \cite{Bis21+, Bis21, ET14, ET18}).
+However, as stated in \cite[Remark 1.4(i)]{ET22}, in dealing with Gorenstein cohomological dimension of groups, the assumption that the coefficient ring has finite global dimension is perhaps unnatural.
+In fact, non-projective Gorenstein projective modules fail to exist over rings of finite global dimension, and it is more reasonable to consider \emph{Gorenstein regular rings} \cite{Bel00, EEGR}, i.e. the rings with finite global Gorenstein projective dimension, in Gorenstein homological theory.

-However, as stated in \cite[Remark 1.4(i)]{ET22}, in dealing with Gorenstein cohomological dimension of groups, the assumption that the coefficient ring has finite (weak) global dimension is perhaps unnatural.
-In fact, non-projective Gorenstein projective module fails to exist over rings of finite global dimension; moreover, many (Iwanaga)-Gorenstein rings, for instance $\mathbb{Z}/4\mathbb{Z}$ and the ring of dual numbers $k[x]/(x^2)$, are not of finite (weak) global dimension.
-This stimulates us to consider Gorenstein cohomological dimension of groups over more general rings.
-Specifically, we generalize some important results in the literatures which were obtained over $\mathbb{Z}$ or (noetherian) rings of finite global dimension; see for example Theorem \ref{thm:fGcd}, Theorem \ref{thm:H2Gequ}, Proposition \ref{prop:gd-bound}, Corollary \ref{cor:Gcd=pdB1} and Theorem \ref{thm:triequ}.
+Firstly, we are inspired to consider Gorenstein cohomological dimension of groups over more general rings.
+Specifically, some important results over $\mathbb{Z}$ or (noetherian) rings of finite global dimension in the literature are generalized; see for example Theorem \ref{thm:fGcd}, Theorem \ref{thm:H2Gequ}, Proposition \ref{prop:gd-bound} and Corollary \ref{cor:Gcd=pdB1}.